dezmou/eth-vanity-webgpu/README.md

 const NB_THREAD = 256;
 ```

-Then you can reach 400 000 / s, but the tradeoff is that it crash on hardwares with integrated chipset GPU.
+Then you can reach 400 000 / s, but the tradeoff is that it may crash on hardwares with integrated chipset GPU.